11 Jul 2021, last revised 05 Mar 2024

 We see that the bottle had a lightning stopper, not only based on the shape of the top but also because the actual stopper was preserved.
 The lightning stopper was patented by Charles de Quillfeldt in 1875 and applied to beverage bottles in 1877 by Karl Hutter.
 Thus, we can constrain the lower limit of the date range to 1877.
 Another supporting piece of history is that lager beer was not successfully bottled until pasteurization was available.
 Louis Pasteur successfully pasteurized beer in 1870, but did not publish the result until 1877.
 Some brewers learned of Pasteur's experiment before he published and started bottling beer from the early 1870s.
 This apparently was not the case for Copper Country brewers, since if they had bottling prior to 1877, their bottles would not have had a lightning stopper.

 Torch Lake Brewery #1 also has the C & I maker's mark.
 This mark is attributed to Cunninghams & Ihmsen, which was one iteration of a long history of Cunningham family companies.
 Based on company name changes, the C & I mark dates to 1865-1878.
 Thus, we can constrain the upper limit of the date range to 1878.
 Adding these pieces together, we date this bottle quite narrowly to 1877-1878.
 It should be noted, however, that when a glass company changed names and thus maker's marks, molds with the old mark may have been used until they wore out, instead of being immediately discarded (Lockhart et al.).
-It is unknown if this practice applies to C & I changing to C & Co., nor is it known how long a mold lasted.
+It is unknown if this practice applies to C & I changing to C & Co., nor is it known how long a mold could last.
 It is a point to keep in mind when dating bottles using maker's marks from a company succession.

 Bottle Cataloging